celo-org/celo-monorepo/SETUP.md

 Currently Node.js v12.x is required in order to work with this repo.

-Install `nvm` (allows you to manage multiple versions of Node) by following the instructions here: [https://github.com/nvm-sh/nvm].
+Install `nvm` (allows you to manage multiple versions of Node) by following the [instructions here](https://github.com/nvm-sh/nvm).

-Once `nvm` is successfully installed, restart the terminal and run the following commands to install the `npm` versions that [celo-monorepo] will need:
+Once `nvm` is successfully installed, restart the terminal and run the following commands to install the `npm` versions that [celo-monorepo](https://github.com/celo-org/celo-monorepo) will need:

 ```bash
 # restart the terminal after installing nvm